 - These programs reached over 50 schools in Gulf Power territory and over 3,700 students in Mississippi.

-Southern Company plans to spend $800 million on energy efficiency and demand control programs between now and 2020—programs that will reduce peak demand by an additional 800 megawatts.
+The Southern Company system plans to spend $800 million on energy efficiency and demand control programs between now and 2020—programs that will reduce peak demand by an additional 800 megawatts.
 Programs include: